 Here is the schedule for 2020.
 Usually the BZA scheduling leaves several weeks for the applicant to contact the Zoning Committee, but sometimes the dates work out to no more than a week and the documents will need to be submitted immediately for the application to make it on the agenda.
 It is the applicant’s duty to verify that this process can be completed before the scheduled BZA hearing date.

 Should I bring a presentation board?

-Other than the materials requested in the ZC Checklist, there is no need to bring anything.
-However, please consider that you may be asked to present at the CPNO general meeting, the NPU-N meeting and the BZA meeting.
+Other than the materials requested in the Zoning Committee Checklist, there is no need to bring anything.
+However, please consider that you may be asked to present at the CPNO Regular Meeting, the NPU-N meeting, and the BZA meeting.
 Many applicants choose to create one or more boards outlining their plans.

 How do I know which zoning code an address/property is in?

-- Use the overview map to find the relevant detail map.
+- Use the City of Atlanta overview map to find the relevant detail map.